Jonah Heim Player Props: Rangers vs. Rays

 - Heim is hitting .287 with 22 doubles, 13 home runs and 25 walks.

-- Among the qualifying batters in MLB, his batting average ranks 19th, his on-base percentage ranks 45th, and he is 31st in the league in slugging.
+- Among qualifying batters in baseball, he ranks 18th in batting average, 51st in on-base percentage, and 33rd in slugging.

-- Heim has picked up a hit in 59 of 81 games this year, with multiple hits 24 times.

-- Heim has had an RBI in 35 games this year (43.2%), including 15 multi-RBI outings (18.5%).
+- Heim has an RBI in 35 of 82 games this year, with multiple RBI in 15 of them.
 He has also driven in three or more of his team's runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.